tipishev/tmux_workshop/README.md

 ![Morpheus](morpheus.png)

-At this point, may I suggest to you Alacritty, a blazingly fast GPU-accelerated terminal written in Rust that does exactly this: one window, dead simple text config and zero tabs.
+If this idea resonates with you, I may suggest Alacritty, a blazingly fast GPU-accelerated terminal written in Rust that does exactly this: one window, dead simple text config and zero tabs.

 Now you may be saying, but what about my IDE?
 It also has a terminal.
-No worries, tmux got you covered: just connet to the same session and this will create another client, connected to the same tmux session:
+No worries, tmux got you covered: just connect to the same session and this will create another client, connected to the same tmux session:

 > `:list-clients`